 Ingrid tested positive for activated NK cells (Nka+).
 She and Jesse were subsequently were also tested for DQ alpha/HLA matching and this came up negative.

-Since the couple has no left-over frozen blastocysts, they plan to undergo another IVF cycle with PGS testing, followed by the selective transfer of 1-2 PGS-normal blastocyst at a subsequent FET.
+Since the couple has no left-over frozen blastocysts, they plan to undergo another IVF cycle with PGT, followed by the selective transfer of 1-2 PGT-normal blastocyst at a subsequent FET.
 In that transfer cycle, Ingrid will receive selective immunotherapy in the form of intravenous intralipid (IL) and steroid therapy, starting 10 days prior to the anticipated FET.
 I am guardedly optimistic that they will be successful this time around.

 “It is an indisputable fact that most causes of infertility can be diagnosed, and it is unfortunate that the diagnosis of “unexplained infertility” is often used as an excuse for not having performed a full and detailed evaluation of the problem.
 Couples should not simply accept a diagnosis of “unexplained infertility” at face value since treatment is most likely to be successful when the specific cause of the problem can be fully identified”